 - Liver Disease – Heroin, cocaine and inhalants can significantly affect liver function.
-Specific conditions liver conditions associated with long-term illicit drug use can include increased risk of hepatitis A, B C and B, cirrhosis, fatty liver disease and more.
+Specific conditions liver conditions associated with long-term illicit drug use can include increased risk of hepatitis A, B and C, cirrhosis, fatty liver disease and more.

 - Lung Damage – Prolonged and untreated drug use can cause extensive pulmonary damage, ranging from conditions, like pneumonia and bronchitis to pulmonary granulomatosis (a condition commonly associated with crushing and snorting oral tablets).

 - Brain Damage – Every type of drug affects the brain in some way.
 The very purpose of drugs, from illicit substances to common over-the-counter medications, is to influence neurochemistry to a desired end, whether it’s relieving pain, alleviating anxiety or anything else.
 Illicit drugs, however, can cause lasting brain damage, as is the case for Lovato.
 This damage is often the lasting result of issues like seizure, stroke or prolonged unconsciousness that occurs during overdose.